Opinion dynamics: Statistical physics and beyond: Preliminaries: Concepts and tools

 \item $\bigstar$-ratings for products or cultural items is another similar discrete rating scale, where the opinion -- typically about the quality of some item -- is represented by a certain number of stars.
 In the Internet Movie Database (IMDb), movies can be rated with $1\bigstar$ to $10\bigstar$, a forced-choice scale without a midpoint.
 However, five may be considered a midpoint by many respondents.
 This phenomenon is clearly visible in the comparison of political left-right self-placement scales 0-10 and 1-10 by \textcite{gestefeld_decomposing_2022}.
-For quality scales, neutral midpoints are not so relevant.
+For quality scales, like star ratings, neutral midpoints are not so relevant \cite{lorenz_universality_2009}.

-\item In theoretical models of continuous opinion dynamics, opinion spaces are usually the intervals $[0,1]$ or $[-1,1]$ \cite{hegselmann_opinion_2002, deffuant_mixing_2000,iniguez_opinion_2009}.
-Similarly, some models use the whole real line and assume initial opinions to be normally distributed \cite{lorenz_individual_2021}.
+\item In theoretical models of continuous opinion dynamics, opinion spaces are usually the intervals $[0,1]$ or $[-1,1]$ (see, e.g., \sref{subsec:opinion_fragmentation} and \sref{subsec:coevolution}).
+Similarly, some models use the whole real line and assume initial opinions to be normally distributed.
 Continuous opinions can also be measured empirically in questionnaires using a visual analogue scale \cite{reips_interval-level_2008}.

-\item Multistate discrete opinion spaces are relevant in complex referendums with three or more proposals on the same legislative topic, and elections of more than two political parties or candidates.
-A set of a certain number of options is also the classical setup of social choice theory \cite{arrow_social_1963, austen_smith_social_1998}.
-Multistate opinions appear in the multistate voter model \cite{bohme_fragmentation_2012, starnini_ordering_2012} or in models where agents can create new labels \cite{baronchelli_sharp_2006, bornholdt_emergence_2011, choi_analysis_2025}.
+\item Multistate discrete opinion spaces are relevant in complex referendums with three or more proposals on the same legislative topic, and elections of more than two political parties or candidates as typical for proportional voting systems.
+A set of a certain number of options is also the classical setup of social choice theory \cite{arrow_social_1963, austen-smith_social_1998}.
+Multistate opinions appear in the multistate voter model (\sref{subsec:opinion_fragmentation}) or in models where agents can create new labels \cite{baronchelli_sharp_2006, bornholdt_emergence_2011,choi_analysis_2025}. \end{itemize}